mlcommons/medperf/docs/mlcubes/mlcube_data.md

 You can go through each of the created files and modify them as needed to create a Hello World {{ page.meta.name }}.

 #### `mlcube/mlcube.yaml`
-The `mlcube.yaml` file contains metadata about the data preparation procedure.
+The `mlcube.yaml` file contains metadata about the mlcube tasks.

 ```yaml title="mlcube.yaml"
 name: Hello World Data Preparator MLCube # (1)!